nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ```

-## Uninstall
+## Uninstall the NGINX Cluster Connector
 To remove the Nginx Cluster Connector from your Kubernetes cluster, run the following command:
 ```
 kubectl delete -f deployment.yaml
 ```

-## Cammand-line Arguments
+## Command-line Arguments
 The NGINX Cluster Connector supports several command-line arguments.
-Below we describe the available command-line arguments:
+The command-line arguments can be specified in the `args` section of the Kubernetes deployment file.
+The following is a list of the supported command-line arguments and their usage:

 ### -nms-server-address `<string>`
 The address of the NGINX Management Suite host.
 IPv4 addresses and hostnames are supported.
 Default `apigw.nms.svc.cluster.local`.

 ### -nms-server-port `<int>`
 The port of the NGINX Management Suite host
 Default `443`.

 ### -nms-basic-auth-secret `<string>`
 Secret for basic authentication to the NGINX Management Suite API.
 The secret must be in `kubernetes.io/basic-auth` format using base64 encoding.